WILFRIEDdes/Advanced-Matchmaking/README.md

     venv\Scripts\activate

+### Start Docker and install dependencies
+Before configuring the database, make sure Docker is running, then execute the following commands to build and start the containers for the database :

+    docker build -t advanced-matchmaking .

+Then :

+    docker-compose up -d

 ### Install Dependencies
 Install the required project dependencies using the requirements.txt file.
 This will set up all the necessary libraries for the application to work.
+Navigate to the matchmakingProject directory:

+    cd matchmakingProject

 Make sure you're still in the virtual environment, then run:

     pip install -r requirements.txt

-### Start Docker
-Before configuring the database, make sure Docker is running, then execute the following commands to build and start the containers for the database:

-    docker build -t advanced-matchmaking .
-    docker-compose up -d

 ### Configure the Database
-Now, configure the database by applying migrations to create the necessary tables.
-Navigate to the matchmakingProject directory:
+Now, to configure the database you have two options :

+- Applying migrations to create the necessary tables.
+This will create an empty database with the necessary tables.
+To do so, run the following command:
-    cd matchmakingProject

-Then run the following command:

     python manage.py migrate

+Then you'll have to create a superuser :

+    python manage.py createsuperuser

+You will now be able to access the admin page with this user and create your own users.

+- Import the matchmakingDB.sql dump from the mysql-init folder to try out the project with a default database:

+    docker exec -i mysql-container mysql -u root -pmonpassword matchmakingDB < ./mysql-init/matchmakingDB.sql

+In this case don't forget to use

+    cd ..

+to return to the Advanced-Matchmaking directory before executing this command, then return to the matchmakingProject directory for the rest of the installation.

 ### Run the Application
 To test the application, start the server: